-I don't set out to prompt people to say
+So with my studio oils, I don't set out to prompt a:

 wow, I thought for a minute this painting was a photograph!.
 It's not that photorealist art can't be good art, it simply isn't the kind of artist I want to be.

 I'm not trying to paint an imaginary landscape, either.
-I do something that's in between ‘real’ and ‘imaginary’.
-I want to keep this simple and not get into a thesis on what ‘real’experience is made of.
+I try to create something that's inbetween ‘real’ and ‘imaginary’.

-Essentially, we're not cameras, we don't stand in one place and stare unwaveringly in one direction before moving on to the next position.
-So standing where a photographer would stand and painting the view in front of you does not really capture what it's like to be in a place, to me.
+Essentially, we're not cameras.
+We don't stand in one place and stare unwaveringly in one direction excluding all else, before shutting off and moving on to the next position with eyes closed.
+So standing where a photographer would stand and painting the view in front, does not really capture what it's like to be in a place – not to me anyway.

 Instantly familiar landscapes